Better Living Through Chemistry

 “LMU students really embrace the mission’s tenet of educating the whole person,” Jarvis said.
 “I see it in their dedication to their coursework, outside the classroom, in their service to others.
 And likewise, the faculty is equally as dedicated.”

-Jarvis describes her teaching style as employing aspects of the Socratic method, while bringing in current examples and examples from her own research that directly relate to the fundamental principles being studied.
-Currently, she is teaching Physical Chemistry and a Physical Chemistry Lab, and next semester will teach Quantum Chemistry and Wine Chemistry.
+Jarvis describes her teaching style as employing aspects of the Socratic method, while bringing in current examples and those from her own research that directly relate to the fundamental principles being studied.
+Her courses include “Physical Chemistry,” “Physical Chemistry Lab,” “Quantum Chemistry” and “Wine Chemistry,” among others.

 Prior to LMU, Jarvis was a Science Policy Advisor for the U.S. Senate and National Institute of Standards and Technology and taught for periods at both Kenyon College and Gordon College.